 Judging at Cannes highlighted just how important chemistry and connection are.
 It’s not just the clients or our customers.
 We need to set up teams to be inclusive and democratic and also fun, dynamic and inspired.
 We need to ally with the forward-thinking clients and act like a team with them.
 Then we can move from client service to client partnerships, and aspire to real change that will achieve greatness.

-Natasha Chetiyawardana is Creative Partner and Co-Founder at Bow & Arrow venturing consultancy and one of the 2021 Cannes Lions jurors for Innovation.
+Natasha Chetiyawardana is Creative Partner and Co-Founder at Bow & Arrow venturing consultancy (part of Accenture Interactive) and one of the 2021 Cannes Lions jurors for Innovation.